Hint:

 To ensure completion of the readiness monitors, avoid sudden changes in vehicle load and speed (driving up and down hills and/or sudden acceleration).

-Catalyst monitor (active air-fuel ratio control type)If your vehicle overheats
+Catalyst monitor (active air-fuel ratio control type)On-vehicle inspection

 Hint: